pt-main/Lc/README.md

 ```

 ## Plugin System
 Lc has a built‑in plugin manager that allows dynamic registration and execution of external logic.
-Plugins are isolated via their own events and scope.
+Plugins has their own events and scope, and not isolated (have access to engine and plugin manager).

 ### Creating a plugin
 ```go